Russian prosecutors seek 9 1/2-year sentence for Griner - NewsBreak

 The Lavrov-Blinken call marked the highest-level known contact between Washington and Moscow since Russia sent troops into Ukraine more than five months ago.
 The direct outreach over Griner is at odds with U.S. efforts to isolate the Kremlin.

-People familiar with the proposal say it envisions trading Griner and Whelan for the notorious arms trader Viktor Bout, who is serving a prison sentence in the United States.
+People familiar with the proposal say it envisions trading Griner and Whelan for the notorious arms trader Viktor Bout.
 It underlines the public pressure that the White House has faced to get Griner released.

-White House Press Secretary Karine Jean-Pierre said Monday that Russia has made a “bad faith” response to the U.S. government’s offer, a counteroffer that American officials don’t regard as serious.
+White House Press Secretary Karine Jean-Pierre told reporters Monday that Russia has made a “bad faith” response to the U.S. government’s offer, a counteroffer that American officials don’t regard as serious.
 She declined to elaborate.

 Comments / 0